 Why Visit Ramla Bay?

-For those seeking a more adventurous beach experience, St. Peter’s Pool is a must-visit.
-This natural swimming pool, located near Marsaxlokk, is a rocky inlet with crystal-clear waters perfect for diving and snorkeling.
-While it’s not a sandy beach, its dramatic cliffs and serene environment make it a favorite among locals and tourists alike.
+For those seeking a more adventurous beach experience, St. Peter’s Pool is a natural swimming spot located near Marsaxlokk.
+This rocky cove features crystal-clear waters and flat limestone surfaces, perfect for sunbathing.
+It’s a favorite among cliff divers and those looking for a more secluded spot to enjoy the sea.

 Why Visit St. Peter’s Pool?